-Two weeks ago I decided to upgraded my MacBook to Snow Leopard.
+Two weeks ago I decided to upgrade my MacBook to Snow Leopard.
 I must admit that I'm really late with this update :-) Normally I'm an early adopter who is pressing the update button while it is hot, but this time I was a little more careful.

 The first thing after the reboot I noticed was that I noticed nothing.
-At the first sight everything was looking and behaving the same.
+At the first sight, everything was looking and behaving the same.
 After some days I recognized the following things:

 - The new Expose and Dock Expose is really nice

 - QuickTime X looks nice but the interface takes a while to get used to it

 - Bugfix No. 1: On my system, I'm not logged in as an admin user.
 So every time when I install or update a software I'm asked for an admin login.
 Leopard had the very annoying bug that sometimes when you tried to replace an application you had to enter the credentials many times.
 This is fixed now.